gboulant/todogo/README.rst

 basic features of the go langage.
 The resulting application can be used of course but could not fit your own way to manage todo list.

-The standard use cases are to create and list a personal todo list.
-For creating a new task to do:
+The standard use cases are to create and manage a personal todo list.
+For creating a new task:

 .. code-block:: shell